New and improved bounds on the contextuality degree of multi-qubit configurations: Computational Results

 \subsection{Results for subspaces}

 For lines with 3 qubit observables, the C program found a valuation with 63 invalid constraints, and no valuation with 62 invalid constraints or less, thus justifying that the contextuality degree is 63.
 This exact value is lower that the previously known bound, which was the number 90 of negative lines.
+For 4 and 5 qubits the contextuality checks succeed, but the time to compute the contextuality degree is too high when the variable $i$ in \Cref{cdegalgo} is initialized with the number $|C^+|$ of positive contexts (Line 2).
+When initializing it with the total number $|C|$ of contexts, we obtained at best the bounds \numprint{2268} and \numprint{40391} for the contextuality degree for 4 and 5 qubits.
+These bounds are not interesting, since they are higher than the number of negative contexts.

-Similar bounds 2268 and 40391 obtained for 4 and 5 qubits are non-interesting, since they are higher than the number of negative lines.
-For planes ($k = 2$), the contextuality degree has been computed up to 5 qubits and is always 0. \Cref{resultsTable} also shows the number of negative planes for 6 and 7 qubits that we were able to generate, although we couldn't compute their contextuality degree.
-For $k \geq 3$, every generated subspace is positive, and therefore non-contextual, a result explained in~\cref{kgeq3pos-prop}.
+For planes ($k = 2$), the contextuality degree has been computed up to five qubits and is always 0. \Cref{resultsTable} also shows the number of negative planes for six and seven qubits that we were able to generate.
+However we could not compute their contextuality degree, because the input files for \texttt{bc2cnf} and \texttt{SpaSM} are too large.

+The totally isotropic subspaces of dimension $k$ of $W_N$ computed for $(k,N) = (3,4)$, $(3,5)$, $(3,6)$, $(4,5)$, $(4,6)$, $(5,6)$ and $(6,7)$ appear to be positive.
+These results suggest that this positivity property might hold for all $N > k \geq 3$, with the consequence that the configuration whose contexts are all these subspaces for given $k$ and $N$ is non-contextual.
+After further examination, this property indeed holds.
+We state it as~Proposition~\ref{kgeq3pos-prop} and prove it in~\Cref{tisGeq3Sec}.